carbon-language/carbon-lang/docs/project/evolution.md

 ##### Actions

 - **Author**:
-  - Update the pull request and/or comment in the topic to address feedback.
+  - Update the Doc and/or comment in the topic to address feedback.
   - Create GitHub issues for any open questions to be revisited later.
 - **Reviewing team and community**: Provide [constructive commentary](commenting_guidelines.md) for proposals.